catinprogress/SOFT3202/A4/answers.md

     context variable: Context
     expr variable: Client

-- Advantage: Acts as a parser to evaluate textual inputs (e.g. config files) and expressions with a defined grammar
+- Advantage: Gives user the ability to represent textual inputs (e.g. config files) and evaluate expressions with a defined grammar.
-- Disadvantage: Inefficient for complex grammars or complicated and deeply nested/recursive expression
+- Disadvantage: Inefficient for complex grammars or complicated and deeply nested/recursive expressions

 ### b.
 Adding addition operation (5 marks)
 Answer:
 To support an addition operation, a new Non-Terminal Expression class called Addition would be created to represent expressions that contain a "+" symbol.
-This class would have the same implementation as Multiply but it would replace the "*" symbol in the return value with "+".
+This class would have similar implementation as the Multiply class, but it would return the sum of its child expression nodes by replacing the "*" symbol in the return value with "+".
 No other changes would be required to the already existing classes and methods.

 ## Question 22.
 Decision tables (5 marks)